kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/105-ux-best-practices/getting-attention/101-make-it-clear-where-to-act.md

-# Make it clear where to act
+# Make it Clear, Where to Act